aja-video/libajantv2/README.md

 1. [Driver Compatibility](#drivercompat)
 1. [Firmware and Device Features](#fwdevicefeatures)
 1. [libajantv2 Dynamic (Shared) Libary](#dynamiclib)

+## Branch Overview
+### Release
+This is the branch is only updated to track with releases of our [Control Room software package](https://www.aja.com/products/aja-control-room).

+### NTV2_xx_x
+`Example: NTV2_17_0` This branch tracks weekly changes made to a major point branch of our driver.
+In this example, you can find changes in the NTV2_17_0 branch that are slated to be included in future v17.0.x releases.
+This code has only had minimal testing and should be considered alpha code.

+### Main
+This is the dev branch.
+Changes are synced weekly and is to be considered unstable.
+No QA testing has been done on this branch.

 ## Directory Layout
 The **libajantv2** folder contains the following items: